HF4118

-Credit unions authorized to obtain insurance from a credit union share insurance provider, and credit union share guaranty corporations regulated.
+Credit unions authorized to obtain insurance from a credit union share insurance provider, credit union share guaranty corporations regulated, and conforming changes made.

 Related bill: SF4444